U.S. flag An official website of the United States government

 Q: What do I do if I believe FDA should exercise enforcement discretion over my IGA in an animal?

 A: You should contact CVM at AskCVM@fda.hhs.gov, and ask what kinds of data you should submit to enable the agency to determine whether it may be willing to exercise enforcement discretion.
-The primary questions that the agency recommends you be prepared to address include whether there is anything about the IGA that poses a human, animal, or environmental risk.
+In general, we expect information about the methodology used to generate the IGA, characterization of the genomic sequence, and information addressing animal safety, food safety, and risk of impacts on the environment, as appropriate for the intended use of the product, as the types of risks we are concerned with will vary for particular products depending upon the nature of the IGA, the species of animal, and other factors specific to each product.
 The agency will review the data on these issues, and then determine whether there are any safety questions that have not been adequately addressed.
+In general, we intend to make decisions on risk determination questions and send you a written response within 180 days of your request for a determination.
 If we intend to exercise enforcement discretion over specific IGAs in animals, we post a statement describing that intent on our website here.

 Back to the top